Revenue Leakage in Fintech

 What is revenue leakage in fintech?

-Fintech revenue leakage occurs when financial technology companies lose revenue through transaction fee miscalculations, FX conversion losses, compliance-driven write-offs, and billing errors.
-The high transaction volume in fintech means even small per-transaction errors compound into significant losses.
+Fintech revenue leakage is the per-transaction loss of earned revenue through fee miscalculations, FX conversion spread leak, compliance write-offs, billing errors, and revenue-share rounding.
+The high transaction volume in fintech means even sub-percent per-transaction errors compound into material annual losses, which is why fintech operates differently from SaaS or e-commerce on leakage detection.

 How do fintech companies detect revenue leakage?